kartikj360/pi-PrimeNovo/README.md

 lastly, install CuPy to use our CUDA-accelerated precise mass-control decoding:

-**_Please install following Cupy package in a GPU available env, If you are using a slurm server, this means you have to enter a interative session with sbatch to install Cupy, If you are using a machine with GPU already on it (checking by nvidia-smi), then there's no problem_**
+**_Please install the following Cupy package in a GPU available env, If you are using a slurm server, this means you have to enter a interative session with sbatch to install Cupy, If you are using a machine with GPU already on it (checking by nvidia-smi), then there's no problem_**

-**Check your Cuda Version using command nvidia-smi, CUDA version will be on right top corner**
+**Check your CUDA version using command nvidia-smi, the CUDA version will be on the top-right corner**

 | cuda version | command |
 |-------|-------|